acttos/acttos.github.io/_posts/2016-08-02-the-colorful-uilabel.md

 Once up on a time,I had a request which needed to display a colorful UILabel in the screen.

-The productor said the colorful texts can catch the eyes of audiences.
+The product manager said the colorful texts can catch the eyes of audiences.

 OK,I sure chose to believe them.

-Now,here is the question:
+Then,I had a question:

 ## 1. How to set different colors to each word in the UILabel?